It’s a Fact: Shopping at Independent Home Improvement Retailers Builds Stronger Communities

 For this study, independent home improvement retailers provided their financial information for analysis.
 Lowe’s and Home Depot are publicly traded, so their financial documents are publicly available.

-In addition, Civic Economics used NRHA’s 2014 Cost of Doing Business Study for further industry-specific financial data and STIHL, Inc., provided information about its power equipment sales.
+In addition, Civic Economics used NHPA’s 2014 Cost of Doing Business Study for further industry-specific financial data and STIHL, Inc., provided information about its power equipment sales.

 The Results Are In